ashao2/ssa-names-popularity/README.md

 Two CSV files called _byname1880-2020.csv_ and _byyear1880-2020_ are provided with the top 100 male & female names per year from 1880 to 2020.

-BeautifulSoup and Numpy are needed to run these scripts.
+BeautifulSoup, Pandas, and Numpy are needed to run these scripts.